-I have had many questions about yard work compared to exercise and other rigorous activities common to the Spring Season.
-I have found that the caloric expenditure in many of these outdoor activities is comparable to running, walking, and even calisthenics/weight training.
+I have had many questions about yard work, compared to exercise and other rigorous activities common to the spring season.
+I have found that the caloric expenditure in many of these outdoor activities is comparable to running, walking and even calisthenics/weight training.

 All of these must become habits for a lifestyle of health to be effective.
-Many people try to lose weight by only dieting and dropping the calorie intake to under 1000 calories a day with little or no exercise.
-The problem with "eating to lose weight" is that your metabolism drops with your weight which causes the body to quickly add weight when the dieting stops.
+Many people try to lose weight by only dieting and dropping their caloric intake to less than 1,000 calories a day with little or no exercise.
+The problem with "eating to lose weight" is that your metabolism drops with your weight, which causes the body to add weight quickly when the dieting stops.

 Good luck on fitting fitness into your schedule and making it a habit.
-Take a look at the Stew Smith article archives for great tips on exercise routines that build muscles, burn fat, and make you feel great.
+Take a look at the Stew Smith article archives for great tips on exercise routines that build muscles, burn fat and make you feel great.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.